R-Alhayek/reading-notes/class01.md

 #### C: How do I write a script for a web page?
 JavaScript is written in plain text, just like HTML and CSS, so you do not need any new tools to write a script.
 When you want to use JavaScript with a web page, you use the HTML <script> element to tell the browser it is coming across a script.
 Its src attribute tells people where the JavaScript file is stored.
 + **PLACING THE SCRIPT IN THE PAGE**: You may see JavaScript in the HTML between opening <script> and closing </script> tags (but it is better to put scripts in their own files).
-+ **JAVASCRIPT RUNS WHERE IT IS FOUND IN THE HTML**: When the browser comes across a <script> element, it stops to load the script and then checks to see if it needs to do anything.
++ **JAVASCRIPT RUNS WHERE IT IS FOUND IN THE HTML**: When the browser comes across a (script) element, it stops to load the script and then checks to see if it needs to do anything.
+The HTML (script) element is used to load the JavaScript file into the page.
+It has an attribute called src, whose value is the path to the script you created.
+You may see JavaScript in the HTML between opening (script) and closing (/script) tags (but it is better to put scripts in their own files).
 ![image](https://miro.medium.com/max/2764/1*TeJb3sBvoF6tasJwDIbX8A.png)